AdobeDocs/mix-modeler.en/help/ingest-data/schemas.md

 ![External Factors Schema](../assets/external-factors-schema.png)

-This simple schema can be used to ingest datasets containing data for:
+This simple schema can be used to ingest datasets containing data for, for example:

 - Competitor index data